Aehrim/traefik-setup/readme.md

 docker-compose up -d

-und Traefik should be Reachable on your Domain
+and Traefik should be Reachable on your Domain